schipeltaper/veganexplainer/index.md

 **For your Iodine make sure to either eat bread with iodized salt, or seaweed, or iodized table salt.**
 > https://www.hsph.harvard.edu/nutritionsource/iodine/
+> https://jhu.pure.elsevier.com/en/publications/iodine-deficiency-in-vegetarian-and-vegan-diets-evidence-based-re-6 *"As diets become increasingly restrictive, assurance of adequate iodine intake increasingly depends on the appropriate use of iodized salt and other dietary supplements."*

 **For your calcium we've included an inner section in the vegan pizza for calcium rich products.
 So be sure to also include them in your diet.
 Calciumrich products include**
 - **green, leafy vegetables such as broccoli, cabbage and okra, but not spinach (spinach does contain high levels of calcium but the body cannot digest it all)**